 Recently, I read in a USA Today article that many small farms (and perhaps some larger ones too) have stopped playing the certified organic game because it’s costly and requires a full time staff position to do the mandatory paperwork necessary for the label.
 This cuts into profits severely.

 Additionally, those who have opted-out of being certified have said that they haven’t stopped growing organically; they still do, and in many cases they say that the methods they use go “beyond organic” standards.
-I believe this entirely because the standards for certification 25 years ago were far more strict, back then it was very difficult to win the label of certified… which is how I knew in the supermarket that day that something was up.
+I believe this entirely because the standards for certification 25 years ago were far more strict, back then it was very difficult to obtain the label of certified organic… which is how I knew in the supermarket that day that something was up overnight that many farms could not have become certified organic.

 Another bug-a-boo I have is labels on eggs stating the chickens were fed a “Vegetarian Diet”.
-Chickens originated in Asia and were forest dwellers and roosted in trees.
-They ate plants, grasses, seeds, and an assortment of insects, to name a few, but anyone who does have chickens will tell you that they will eat nearly anything particularly tomatoes.
-I ‘want’ chicken eggs that come from chickens who lived their life outdoors foraging and who ate bugs!
+Chickens originated in Asia, were forest dwellers and roosted in trees.
+They ate plants, grasses, seeds, and an assortment of insects, to name a few.
+Anyone who does have chickens will tell you that they will eat nearly anything particularly tomatoes.
+When I buy eggs I want chicken eggs that come from chickens who have lived their life outdoors foraging and ate bugs too.

 Aside from local farmers and gardeners, there are two companies that I personally know who have ‘opted-out’ of jumping through USDA hoops and fee’s for the –what I now call– a worthless, meaningless label.
 These two companies I know also practice the organic standards that once were the norm.
 These are what I call “beyond organic”.
-The two companies I know and trust are Young Living Essential Oils and US Wellness Meats.
+The two companies I know and trust are is the company whose essential oils I use and US Wellness Meats.

 Across the USA, many small-scale farmers do not feel the need to become certified organic, even if their method of farming would meet or exceed federal standards.
 Many locavores feel they don’t need a third-party certification for something they’ve seen with their own eyes.
 Credibility in the community is how “Beyond Organic” farmers are able to make ends meet.
 Many do all the farmwork themselves, while keeping the books, selling at farmers markets and getting the word out.
 Let’s search them out and support their brilliant efforts!